thingsboard/thingsboard.github.io/docs/iot-gateway/install/deb-installation.md

   ```
   {: .copy-code}

-  Then, you can install the Full Build package as described above.
+  Then, you can install the Offline Build package as described above.